 What’s Your Story?
 Our 5-Step Elevator Pitch Builder

-One of my first questions when screening a new candidate is, “Can you give me a two-minute overview on you?”
+One of my first questions when screening a new candidate is, “Can you give me a two-minute overview of you?”

 The first reaction is often awkwardness.
-The same kind of awkward that ensues when people give their LinkedIn profile the 3rd person treatment.
+The same kind of awkward ensues when people give their LinkedIn profile the 3rd personal treatment.

 But what do I hear?
 Despite the running cliché of mirror-practiced elevator pitches and major networking fails, most people lack the ability to answer this simple, focused question: who are you and why are you here?